Joseph F. Smith: General authority

 On July 1, 1866, Smith became a general authority of the LDS Church when he was ordained an apostle by Brigham Young and sustained as a counselor to the First Presidency, where he served until Young's death.
 However, he was not sustained as a member of the Quorum of the Twelve Apostles until the church's October 1867 conference.
 On February 28, 1874, Smith left for his second mission to England, serving as president of the European Mission from 1874 to 1875, returning home upon the death of First Presidency member George A. Smith.
 He was then called to preside over the Davis Stake until he left again in the spring of 1877 for his third mission to England.
 When news arrived of the death of Young, Smith was released and returned home.
 The following year, Smith served an Eastern States Mission with Orson Pratt, visiting noteworthy places in the history of the church in Missouri, Ohio, New York and Illinois.
 During this trip they met with and interviewed David Whitmer.

 In October 1880, three years after Young's death, Smith was named second counselor in the First Presidency to church president John Taylor, serving from 1880 to 1887.
 He later served as second counselor to Wilford Woodruff (1889–98), and as second counselor to Lorenzo Snow (1898–1901).
 Smith was appointed first counselor to Snow on the death of first counselor George Q. Cannon, but, as Snow himself died only four days later, Smith never served in that position.
 He succeeded Snow as president of the LDS Church and president of the Salt Lake Temple.
 He served as president of the temple until 1911, when he transferred the responsibility to Anthon H. Lund.

 Smith also served as editor of the Improvement Era and Juvenile Instructor, and general superintendent of the Sunday School and Young Men's Mutual Improvement Association.

+Church president Wilford Woodruff issued his Manifesto proscribing new polygamist marriages in September 1890.
+Smith's reaction to the Manifesto reveal that the church's movement away from polygamy was an incremental process rather than an abrupt turnaround.
+Smith wrote to one of his plural wives that the Manifesto would not affect their marriage at all, but simply prevented those who had not yet entered into plural marriages from doing so.

 Smith felt it was important for Utah to become a state, and thereby eliminate the ongoing federal supervision of Utah Territory.
-Following the official discontinuance of new plural marriages by Woodruff in 1890, and the dissolution of the Mormon People's Party in 1891, Smith championed the anti-polygamy Republican Party in Utah.
+Following Woodruff's official discontinuance of new plural marriages in 1890 and the dissolution of the Mormon People's Party in 1891, Smith championed the anti-polygamy Republican Party in Utah.

 In September 1891, Smith received a presidential pardon from U.S. President Benjamin Harrison in relation to Smith's practice of plural marriage.